How to Become a Locksmith in Delaware in 2026 (No License Required)

 Corporation: Usually overkill for a solo locksmith, but some people prefer the structure.

-Most locksmiths start as sole proprietors and switch to an LLC once they’re established.
+Most locksmiths start as sole proprietors and switch to an LLC once they are established.

-If you want to operate under a business name (like “First State Lock & Key” instead of your personal name), you’ll need to register a DBA (Doing Business As).
+If you want to operate under a business name (like “First State Lock and Key” instead of your personal name), you will need to register a DBA (Doing Business As).

 Step 4: Get Insurance

-This isn’t legally required, but it’s stupid not to have it.
+This is not legally required, but it is a mistake to skip it.
 Two types matter:

 General Liability Insurance: Covers property damage and bodily injury.
 If you accidentally break a window while opening a house door, this pays for it.